 Explanation: Safety on the job site is a constant concern for a construction company.
 Jobsite accidents cause delays, cost money, and have an impact on individual workers.
-Given a choice, carpenters should always take steps to ensure their and their coworker's safety, even if it means taking longer to complete a task.
+Given a choice, carpenters should always take steps to ensure their safety and the safety of their co-workers, even if it means taking longer to complete a task.

-Question: Describe to me how you would install a window.
+Question: Describe how you would install a window.

 Example: “Installing a window requires several different steps.
-The first is to ensure that the frame is straight and level.
+The first is to ensure the frame is straight and level.
 I then place waterproof material around the frame.
 Next, I put the window into the frame and square it up as best as possible using shims.
-I nail the window into the frame, ensuring that it is plum as I proceed.
-Finally, I test the window to make sure that operates properly.
-After it is installed, one of my coworkers or I will trim it out to make it look good.”
+I nail the window into the frame, ensuring it is plum as I proceed.
+Finally, I test the window to make sure it operates properly.
+After it is installed, one of my co-workers or I will trim it out to make it look good.”

 Question: What factors do you need to consider when building a set of stairs?

-Example: “When building a set of stairs, I first measure the height between the floors and the length of space that the stairs need to fit into.
+Example: “When building a set of stairs, I first measure the height between the floors and the length of space the stairs need to fit into.
 I then calculate how many steps will be required.
 This is based on the standard rise of each step and the length of the tread.
-I make sure that I take into account the materials used and any covering they may have, such as carpeting when doing my calculations.
+I make sure to take into account the materials used and any covering they may have, such as carpeting, when doing my calculations.
 Finally, I have another carpenter review my design before I proceed to build the stairs.”